 Hypoparathyroidism is a rare condition in which the body fails to produce sufficient amounts of PTH or the PTH produced lacks biologic activity.
-Historically, the treatments for hypoparathyroidism have been calcium supplements, active vitamin D analogs (calcitriol or similar drugs) and occasionally phosphate binders, the chronic use of which results in serious side effects with significant costs to patients and the healthcare system.
-A once-daily injectable form of PTH (1-84), or Natpara, has been approved for the treatment of hypoparathyroidism.
-Our lead product candidate for hypoparathyroidism, EB612, is also delivered orally and can be administered in customized doses several times a day.
-Studies performed by researchers at the NIH have shown that dosing PTH multiple times per day significantly increases the efficacy of therapy and may be more effective for treating hypoparathyroidism.
+Historically, the treatments for hypoparathyroidism have been calcium supplements, active vitamin D analogs (calcitriol or similar drugs) and occasionally phosphate binders, the chronic use of which results in serious side effects and significant costs to patients and the healthcare system.
+A once-daily injectable form of PTH (1-84), marketed as Natpara, has been approved for the treatment of hypoparathyroidism.
+Our lead product candidate for hypoparathyroidism, EB612, is delivered orally and can be administered in customized doses several times a day.
+Studies performed by researchers at the National Institutes of Health, or NIH have shown that dosing PTH multiple times per day significantly increases the efficacy of therapy and may be more effective for treating hypoparathyroidism.
 These studies found that the total daily PTH dose required to maintain serum calcium in the normal or near-normal range was reduced by 50% with twice-daily PTH (1-34) and also demonstrated that twice-daily dosing achieved better control over serum calcium and urinary calcium excretion as compared to once-daily dosing.
-In addition, we believe patients generally prefer orally-administered drugs.
-For these reasons, we believe EB612 dosed two or more times during the day may be clinically superior to existing daily therapy and has the potential to become the standard of care, if approved, for hypoparathyroidism.
+In addition, based on the market research we conducted in osteoporosis we believe patients generally prefer orally-administered drugs.
+For these reasons, we believe EB612 dosed two or more times during the day may be clinically superior to the existing daily therapy and has the potential to become the standard of care, if approved, for hypoparathyroidism.

 In 2015, we successfully completed a Phase 2a trial for EB612.
-Although our Phase 2a trial involved a smaller number of patients, was conducted for a shorter duration and did not include an initial dose optimization period in comparison to the design of the pivotal trial used for regulatory approval of Natpara (the REPLACE trial), our Phase 2a trial showed the potential for similar efficacy.
-In the third quarter of 2019, we reported the results of a Phase 2 clinical trial that included one day of dosing with EB612 to evaluate the pharmacokinetic/pharmacodynamics, or PK/PD, profile of various EB612 dose regimens compared with Natpara.
+Although our Phase 2a trial involved a smaller number of patients, was conducted for a shorter duration and did not include an initial dose optimization period in comparison to the design of the pivotal trial used for regulatory approval of Natpara (the REPLACE trial), our trial showed the potential for similar efficacy.
+In the third quarter of 2019, we reported the results of a second Phase 2 clinical trial that included one day of dosing with EB612 to evaluate the pharmacokinetic/pharmacodynamics, or PK/PD, profile of various EB612 dose regimens compared with Natpara.
 The results from this study demonstrated that EB612 was effectively delivered into the blood stream and activated PTH-dependent biological pathways that are inadequately activated in patients with hypoparathyroidism.
 In addition, the various dosing regimens demonstrated positive impacts on serum calcium, urine calcium and serum phosphate levels.
 No serious adverse events were reported.
-We believe this Phase 2 trial will help determine the design of a definitive long-term Phase 3 trial of EB612 in patients with hypoparathyroidism in which the dose frequency would be titrated to control hypocalcemia, normalize serum phosphate and reduce renal calcium excretion.
+We are evaluating additional formulations of EB612 and believe this Phase 2 trial will help determine the design of a definitive long-term Phase 2b or Phase 3 trial of EB612 in patients with hypoparathyroidism in which the dose frequency would be titrated to control hypocalcemia, normalize serum phosphate and reduce renal calcium excretion.